Kalgoorlie

 Kalgoorlie has a typical household mix, with a higher-than-average median household size

-Family households constitute 68.8% of all households, including 33.7% couples with children, 24.7% couples without children, and 9.1% single parent families.
-Non-family households comprise the remaining 31.2%, with lone person households at 27.8% and group households making up 3.5%.
-The median household size is 2.6 people, which is larger than the Rest of WA average of 2.5.
+Family households dominate at 68.8% of all households, comprising 33.7% couples with children, 24.7% couples without children, and 9.1% single parent families.
+Non-family households make up the remaining 31.2%, with lone person households at 27.8% and group households comprising 3.5% of the total.
+The median household size of 2.6 people is larger than the Regional WA average of 2.5.

 Frequently Asked Questions - Households